All Episodes

 But I think everything was factored in by the people.

-I think everybody look, I think everybody got basically a fair shot.
+Look, I think everybody got basically a fair shot.

 I think everybody had their shot.

-And I think a lot of people are wringing their hands, the media's been unfair, and they covered Donald Trump more and so on and so forth.
+The media's been unfair, and they covered Donald Trump more and so on and so forth.

 I think everybody knew who they were voting for.

-And I put a little bit more faith in people than some of these uh establishment types that have nothing but contempt for people and are maybe trying to undermine and sabotage what the people have voted for.
+And I put a little bit more faith in people than some of these establishment types that have nothing but contempt for people and are maybe trying to undermine and sabotage what the people have voted for.

 Export Selection